gzoller/dotty-reflection/README.md

 # Dotty Reflection

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=86400)](https://opensource.org/licenses/MIT)

 [![bintray](https://api.bintray.com/packages/blocke/releases/dotty-reflection/images/download.svg)](https://bintray.com/blocke/releases/dotty-reflection/_latestVersion)

 Dotty is the developmental language destined to evolve into Scala 3.
-One of the big changes for Dotty/Scala 3 is that runtime reflection has been eliminated in favor of using compile-time macros to reflect on classes.
+One of the big changes for Dotty/Scala 3 vs Scala 2 is that runtime reflection has been eliminated in favor of using compile-time macros to reflect on classes.
 There is also a second mechanism for class reflection called Tasty Inspection, which reads Dotty .tasty files at runtime.
 In theory, Inspection works like Scala 2 runtime reflection, but don't miss the bit about file reading!
 File IO is *orders of magnitude* slower than Scala 2 runtime reflection, so Inspection is to be used as a mechanism of last resort.

 This project seeks to accomplish two goals: